bbc/tams/docs/adr/0040-require-explicit-framerate.md

 ## Decision Outcome

-Option 2 (add a separate VFR flag) because it makes much clearer the presence of VFR content, and makes it easier for tools and users to detect it.
+Option 2b (add a separate VFR flag at the same level as `frame_rate`) because it makes much clearer the presence of VFR content, and makes it easier for tools and users to detect it.
 Additionally no known use case has been identified for unknown frame rates in video (Option 2a) - note that this does not apply to Data Flows, which can have data points at unspecified rates.
+Option 2b also allows for a level of backwards compatibility in consuming clients.

 ### Implementation